push-based/ws-angular-basic-lv-080724/exercises/forms/forms - reactive-forms_dynamic-forms.md

 );

-// convenience function for creating a formGroup for a movie private createMovieGroup(movie: MovieWithComment): MovieForm {
+// convenience function for creating a formGroup for a movie private createMovieGroup(movie: FavoriteMovieModel): MovieForm {
   return new FormGroup({
     title: new FormControl(movie.title, {
       nonNullable: true,